HoustonWeHaveABug/LangfordSolver/README.md

 ## langford_\*\_first_only.sh

 Shell scripts that can be used to find the first solution for each valid length of the Langford sequence, starting from the lowest until a given superior bound.

-## langford_pairs_count_planars_only.sh

-When searching for planar solutions only, the solver will count as a solution every possible ways to link the numbers inside a group.
-This shell script encapsulates the solver to remove duplicate solutions and gives the expected count for P(s, n) and variants.

 ## Results